-Hiroshima: A Two Days Trip Itinerary
+Hiroshima and Miyajima: A Two Days Trip Itinerary

 Hiroshima has a dark and sad history behind.
 The city suffered from atomic bomb in the past.
 Now is known as one of tourists destinations in Japan.
 Beautiful landscapes, history and good food are to name some of attractions Hiroshima offers.

 Hiroshima was the last city we visited in Japan this year.
 As much as we wanted to explore more of the city centre and enjoy the local cuisine, 48 hours were all we had to get the best of the city.